Blog

 To make your life a little easier I made a small map for you of Amsterdam with the terraces of this article.
 Just look up the number of your favorite terrace and you know how to get there!

-Alternative Amsterdam: Off the beaten tourist track
+Alternative Amsterdam: Off the Beaten Tourist Track

 teleport-hotel-amsterdam-visuals20